bretski00/blui/README.md

-# BLUI UI Framework
+# BLUI - React Component Library

-A React component library with documentation built in.
+A React-based UI framework with a powerful, extensible theme system that allows developers to customize every aspect of the design while maintaining consistency across components.

 ## 🚀 Quick Start